ourresearch/openalex-docs/the-data/works/README.md

 ### `abstract_inverted_index`

-_Object:_ The abstract of the work, as an [inverted index](https://en.wikipedia.org/wiki/Inverted\_index), which encodes information about the abstract's words and their positions within the text.
+The abstract of the work, as an inverted index.

+The [inverted index](https://en.wikipedia.org/wiki/Inverted\_index) encodes information about the abstract's words and their positions within the text.
 [Like Microsoft Academic Graph](https://docs.microsoft.com/en-us/academic-services/graph/resources-faq#what-format-are-paper-abstracts-published-in), OpenAlex doesn't include plaintext abstracts due to legal constraints.

 ```json
 abstract_inverted_index: {